AsahiLinux/docs/Glossary.md

 ### A
 * **AGX**: The internal name for Apple's GPU series.
 * **AIC**: Apple Interrupt Controller.
 Apple's custom ARM interrupt controller, because the standard GIC was too standard for Apple.
+* **AP**: Application Processor.
+The main CPU running most of the OS.
+Contrast to SEP.
 * **APFS**: Apple File System.
 Apple's new container and volume oriented "modern" filesystem, think ZFS and btrfs.
 * **APFS Container**: a physical partition on a disk that can itself contain multiple filesystems (volumes), all dynamically sharing space.
 * **APFS Snapshot**: a read-only copy-on-write snapshot of an APFS volume.